Edward Fortescue: Life

 John Wordsworth described Fortescue as:In dress Provost Fortescue was carefully clerical, but in an old-fashioned style. although not much, if at all, below average height, he looked shorter from his habit of holding his head rather bent and forward. ...If he did not like his company, or did not feel sure of it, Provost Fortescue used to adopt a somewhat donnish, reserved, enigmatical manner and spoke little and (apparently) unwillingly. when at his ease, however, he could talk much and with great animation, and when it pleased him, in a select circle, freely to unbend, he was full of mirth, and could tell or enjoy a good story with the best. ...His theology was fundamentally that of the High Church School. ...In his public speaking he was generally content to set forth clearly and plainly, and in the very striking manner which he could employ, the orthodox aspect of doctrine and practice.
 But in private talk or conference his great delight seemed to be paradoxical as possible, ...A favorite way of his was to maintain the tenability of the most ultra-Roman opinions on all subjects.
 This reckless manner of argument, which was with him (at all events for many years) only a wayward jeu d'esprit, sometimes had unhappy consequences.

-At the age of twenty-two, Edward had married Frances Anne Spooner, daughter of Archdeacon William Spooner, rector of Elmdon.
+At the age of twenty-two, Fortescue had married Frances Anne Spooner, daughter of Archdeacon William Spooner, rector of Elmdon.
 Her sister was married to Archibald Campbell Tait, who, in 1868 became Archbishop of Canterbury.
 Frances died in 1868.
-In 1872 Edward married Gertrude Robins.
-That same year, he and his wife were received into the Catholic Church.
-Unable, as a married man, to be ordained in the Catholic Church he lived as a layman acting as principal to a Catholic school in Holloway.
+In 1871 Fortescue married Gertrude Martha Robins, daughter of Sanderson Robins, another Anglican clergyman, and Caroline Gertrude Foster-Barham.
+In 1872, he and his wife were received into the Roman Catholic Church.
+He lived as a layman, acting as principal to a Catholic school in Holloway.

 His fourth son, George Knottesford Fortescue (1847–1912), became keeper of printed books in the British Museum in 1899.
-His fifth son, Vincent became rector of Bubbenhall in Kenilworth.
+His fifth son, Vincent was rector of Bubbenhall in Kenilworth from 1884 to 1906.
 Adrian Fortescue (1874–1923) was a Roman Catholic priest, liturgist, Byzantine scholar and adventurer.

 Edward Fortescue died on 18 August 1877.
+He was buried at St Mary's Catholic Cemetery, Kensal Green.